charlesnathansmith/scratch/crackmes/veryhard.md

 presumably putting the result in a buffer pointed to by var_278.

 Since that's what we expect to happen, we'll just take it at face value for now that's what it does.
-The presumed base64 decoded password gets passed to another program:
+The presumed base64 decoded password gets passed to another function:

 ```
 .text:00000001400172DD                 lea     rcx, [rbp+3D0h+var_278]
 .text:00000001400172E4                 call    sub_1400110B4
 ```

-Which kind of looks like a string constructor or similar based on the ways it and some other functions dealing with the return error out.
+Which kind of looks string library related.
-One of them can give an out of bounds error.
 All of them appear to be library functions just from the layout and reference to source files in error messages.

 This would be a good time to hop over into a debugger and start verifying some of our assumptions.
 We can open it in x64dbg, and let it run passing exceptions until it reaches the password prompt.